lynarvi/DataScienceProject/README.md

    2. Evaluate the expression 3 * (4-5) with and without parentheses.
 Are the parentheses redundant?

       ![image](https://user-images.githubusercontent.com/62274346/120106990-be2d7180-c191-11eb-89c3-b692535c7ded.png)

+      The parenthesis is redundant if removing it yields the same results.
+Based on the output, it yields different results when there is parenthesis and if there's not.
+Thus, parenthesis is not redundant.

    3. Evaluate the expressions 4 ** 3, (4 ** 3) and 4 ** (3 ** 2).
 Are any of the parentheses redundant?

       ![image](https://user-images.githubusercontent.com/62274346/120107020-da311300-c191-11eb-8b05-65a9dbd4e512.png)

+      Parenthesis is redundant in the expression `4 ** (3 ** 2)` since it has the same result as the expression `4 ** 3`.

    4. What does the following print statement display? `print('int(5.2)', 'truncates 5.2 to', int(5.2))`